What is your background in vocal health and the voice?

 Do you have a good tip or general advice for voice actors?

 Hydrate! hydrate! hydrate!
 Make sure your body is loose and relaxed and remember that cooling down can be as important as warming up for vocally stressful sessions.
 Oh and don’t try to perform on a damaged instrument.
 If you’ve already lost your voice, stop talking!

 Is vocal health something you should be concerned about as a beginning voice actor?

 Of course!
 If you plan on making a career out of using your voice why wouldn’t you learn the tools to protect your investment?
 Vocal loss is real my friends, whether it initiates from sickness or shouting over loud music in a bar, the sooner you learn how to heal and recover the quicker you can get back behind the mic and you’ll also be MUCH less likely to cause any more serious damage down the road.

-Join us on September 9 for Vocal Health with Julia Norton and master the tips and tricks to keep your voice healthy all day long.
+Join us for Vocal Health with Julia Norton and master the tips and tricks to keep your voice healthy all day long.